Boudica: Depiction during the 18th and 19th centuries

 During the late 18th century, Boudica was used to develop ideas of English national identity.
 Illustrations of Boudica during this period—such as in Edward Barnard's New, Complete and Authentic History of England (1790) and the drawing by Thomas Stothard of the queen as a classical heroine—lacked historical accuracy.
 The illustration of Boudica by Robert Havell in Charles Hamilton Smith's The Costume of the Original Inhabitants of the British Islands from the Earliest Periods to the Sixth Century (1815) was an early attempt to depict her in an historically accurate way.

 Cowper's 1782 poem Boadicea: An Ode was the most notable literary work to champion the resistance of the Britons, fostering an "asexual image of British triumph and heroism."
 It led Boudica to become a cultural icon and national heroine in Britain.
 Alfred, Lord Tennyson's poem Boädicéa, which was written in 1859 and published in 1864, drew on Cowper's poem.
 Depicting the Iceni queen as a violent and bloodthirsty warrior, the poem also forecasted the rise of the British Empire.
 Tennyson's image of Boudica was taken from the engraving produced in 1812 by Stothard.
 Another work, the poem "Boadicea" (1859) by Francis Barker, contained strongly patriotic and Christian themes.

 A range of Victorian children's books mentioned Boudica; Beric the Briton (1893), a novel by G. A. Henty, with illustrations by William Parkinson, had a text based on the accounts of Tacitus and Dio.

-Boadicea and Her Daughters, a statue of the queen in her war chariot, complete with anachronistic scythes on the wheel axles, was executed by the sculptor Thomas Thornycroft.
+Boadicea and Her Daughters, a statue of the queen in her war chariot, complete with anachronistic scythes on the wheel axles, was executed in the studio of the sculptor Thomas Thornycroft.
 He was encouraged by Prince Albert, who lent his horses for use as models.
 The statue, Thornycroft's most ambitious work, was produced between 1856 and 1871, cast in 1896, and positioned on the Victoria Embankment next to Westminster Bridge in 1902.
+The pedestal accredits Thomas as the only creator but the personal papers of the Thornycroft family, held in the Henry Moore Institute in Leeds, indicate that all members of the Thornycroft family, consisting of six practising artists, including his wife Mary Thornycroft, his youngest son Hamo Thornycroft and his daughters Alyce Thornycroft, Helen Thornycroft and Theresa Thornycroft were involved at some level in the production phase.
+The Worcester Journal (26 March 1886) made the involvement of Mary known: 'It is stated that Mrs. Thornycroft, the sculptress, has decided to devote her remaining strength to the completion of the colossal group of Boadicea, which her husband left unfinished, and, consequently, she will undertake no more commissions, royal or otherwise.'